Vitamin D and Anemia

 One of the risk factors for vitamin D deficiency is that it can lead to anemia – a condition marked by a deficiency of red blood cells (hemoglobin) in the bloodstream, resulting in pallor, weariness, and lethargy.
 Without enough red blood cells, inadequate amounts of oxygen are carried to the body’s tissues, which results in anemics feeling tired and sluggish.
 Hemolytic anemia is a type of anemia cause by hemolysis, which is the abnormal breakdown of red blood cells either in the bloodstream or sometimes in the spleen.
 Vitamin D supports red blood cells to rebuild and absorb iron, which is another reason for its link to anemia.
 According to a study cited by the Vitamin D Council, the oxygen-carrying capacity of athletes surveyed peaked in late summer, suggesting that the blood’s ability to carry oxygen is increased with sun exposure (vitamin D absorption).

 Have we convinced you yet that you should make sure you’re getting enough vitamin D?
-The body needs about 400–800 IU, or 10–20 micrograms daily intake of vitamin D. The best way to get your vitamin D is from direct sun exposure (being careful to avoid sun burns).
+The best way to get your vitamin D is from direct sun exposure (being careful to avoid sun burns).
 The body absorbs ultraviolet (UV) rays that help synthesize vitamin D, which can be stored in the body for months.
 Vitamin D researcher Dr. Michael F. Holick wrote a book called The Vitamin D Solution, and it contains tables you can use to determine the amount of sun exposure you need year round to get adequate levels of vitamin D, given your location and skin type.